vincentjzy/OpenCorr/README.md

 There are a few examples in the folder "samples" along with images, which demonstrate how to make a DIC processing program using the modules in OpenCorr.
 Before building the executables, make sure that the file paths in the codes are correctly set.

 # 2. Framework
-Figure 2.1 shows the framework of OpenCorr, which consists of four parts: (1) basic data objects; (2) DIC data objects; (3) basic processing methods; (4) DIC processing methods.

-Figure 2.1 shows the framework of OpenCorr, which gives a guide to understand the structure of OpenCorr.
+OpenCorr consists of four parts: (1) basic data objects; (2) DIC data objects; (3) basic processing methods; (4) DIC processing methods.
+Figure 2.1 shows the framework of OpenCorr, which gives a guide to understand the structure of library.
 ![image](https://github.com/vincentjzy/OpenCorr/blob/main/img/framework.png)
 *Figure 2.1.
 Framework of OpenCorr*